 Right branding holds enormous importance in enhancing the value of a business not only in upholding its existing consumer base but also in further expanding it.

-As the conventional channels of brand building print media advertisements, billboards, etc., take a backseat in the era of Instagram ‘Reels’ and Facebook ‘Live’, brands are able to carve a niche for themselves rather quickly.
+As the conventional channels of brand building such as print media, advertisements, billboards, etc., take a backseat in the era of Instagram ‘Reels’ and Facebook ‘Live’, brands are able to carve a niche for themselves rather quickly.
 New age consumers are mostly devouring the brand-building content put out by companies on their mobile devices from the comforts of their homes.
 As per a social media usage survey conducted by Goodfirms in 2019 with participants from across the globe, about 99 percent of respondents indicated that they use four or more social media platforms in a day.
 The top platforms listed were LinkedIn, Facebook, YouTube and Messenger.
 Visual content-photos, videos and memes, was the most posted and engaging content type on social media.

 It would not be incorrect to say then that digital is driving new sources of competitive advantage, growth and value creation.